Arctic ski camp expedition to Bünsow Land

 What you can look forward to...

-Would you like to wake up and (almost) just begin the day with skiing?
+Wake up in the Arctic wilderness and start the day backcountry skiing on top of the World.
+This guided Svalbard ski expedition will take you into remote wilderness and combine bckcountry skiing, polar travel and Arctic camping in one of the most amazing places on Svalbard.
 Getting out of your tent in the morning, drinking a cup of coffee and around you there is just endless white peaks against the polar sky.
 This is the wild north.
 It’s untouched and unforgettable and ready for a ski touring adventure.

 Who can participate?